-(2) 1The "General examination regulations for bachelor and master programmes as well as other courses and degrees offered at the University of Göttingen" (APO) in their respectively version are a part of this RPO-MA.
+(2) 1The "General Examination Regulations for Bachelor's and Master's Degree Programmes as well as other courses and degrees offeredat the Georg-August-Universität Göttingen" (APO) in their respectively version are a part of this RPO-MA.
 2This RPO-MA contains the supplementary regulations for the APO.
 3Subject-specific regulations and special requirements of the individual courses of study are regulated by means of separate examination and study regulations of the respective course of study; provisions other than those in these general examination and study regulations are not permitted, unless otherwise provided hereinafter.